Congressional Votes Related to the Israel-Hamas Conflict

 06/04/2024

-Passed (247-155, 2 Present)
+Passed (247-155, 2 present)

 Roll no. 242

 H.R.
-5009q
+5009p

-To authorize appropriations for fiscal year 2025 for military activities of the Department of Defense, for military construction, and for defense activities of the Department of Energy, to prescribe military personnel strengths for such fiscal year, and for other purposesr
+To authorize appropriations for fiscal year 2025 for military activities of the Department of Defense, for military construction, and for defense activities of the Department of Energy, to prescribe military personnel strengths for such fiscal year, and for other purposesq

-Title XII, Subtitle B, Section 1211 states policy ensuring Israel's defense.
+Title XII, Subtitle B, Section 1211, states policy ensuring Israel's defense.

-Title XII, Subtitle B, Section 1213 requires subterranean warfare military exercises.
+Title XII, Subtitle B, Section 1213, requires subterranean warfare military exercises.

-Title XII, Subtitle B, Section 1214 states the strategic partnership on defense industrial priorities between the United States and Israel.
+Title XII, Subtitle B, Section 1214, states the strategic partnership on defense industrial priorities between the United States and Israel.

-Title XII, Subtitle B, Section 1215 establishes a program between the United States and Israel for military trauma education and training.
+Title XII, Subtitle B, Section 1215, establishes a program between the United States and Israel for military trauma education and training.

-Title XVI, Division D, Section 1644 authorizes the Iron Dome short-range rocket defense system and Israeli cooperative missile defense program co-development and co-production.
+Title XVI, Division D, Section 1644, authorizes the Iron Dome short-range rocket defense system and Israeli cooperative missile defense program co-development and co-production.

 P.L.
 118-159